Mental Health | 10 tips to take care of your mental health in your 20s | Tips | Wellness | Psychology | 20 years | News | VIU

 focus on the now

 When you reach 20, many people usually start to reach the goals they projected for the future they want to have, but it can negatively affect you if you take things to the extreme.
 Just as it is harmful to get stuck in the past, it is also harmful to get lost in the future.
 According to the psychologist, the only thing you have real power over is now, so it is necessary that you focus on enjoying the journey and the process at this stage of your youth.
-You’ll never be 20 again, so make the most of every day.
+You’ll never be 20 once more, so make the most of every day.

 Regulate your exposure to social media

 You may not have felt the true impact of overexposing yourself to social media when you were a teenager, but you will in your 20s.
-Now, you are responsible for the consequences that come with it, so you need to be more mindful of both what you share and what you share. about what you get.
+Now, you are responsible for the consequences that come with it, so you need to be more mindful of both what you share and what you share. regarding what you get.
 According to the therapist, it is important be aware and selective around the information you receive on networks.
-This should be positive and contribute to your well-being, so it is recommended that you follow accounts and consume content that makes you feel happy and good about yourself.
+This should be positive and contribute to your well-being, so it is recommended that you follow accounts and consume content that makes you feel happy and good regarding yourself.

 Do not neglect physical activity